ga-curriculum/ejs/README.md

 ## About

-tktk Write a short but descriptive summary of the content in this module.
+This module introduces EJS and rendering data to a template using Express.

 ## Prerequisites

-- tktk
-- tktk
+- Intro to Express
-- tktk
+- Intro to Node

 ## Content